“You may go; your son will live.”

 The man believed what Jesus said to him and left.

-It’s taken me a lifetime to imitate the man about whom John wrote the words above.
+It has taken me a lifetime to imitate the man about whom John wrote the words above.
 I’m sorry to admit that I succeed only some of the time.
 This man was a royal official, likely quite used to having his every need met without question.
 At the time, the man’s child lay dying.
-He’d likely tapped every resource at his disposal to find a cure.
+He had likely tapped every resource at his disposal to find a cure.
 Still, in spite of his position, he could do nothing to save his son.
 In desperation, the man turned to Jesus for help.
-Something he’d heard convinced him to do so.
+Something he’d heard about Jesus convinced him to do so.
 When Jesus instructed him to go home because his son was recovering, the man believed Jesus and went home.
 He was not disappointed.

-I can’t be sure of what this royal official learned about Jesus before he approached him for help.
-However, I’m quite certain that he knew only the tiniest fraction of what we’ve learned in the two millenniums since.
-Still, in the face of two thousand-plus years of proof of God’s love for us in more than a billion lifetimes, there are times when I doubt.
+I cannot be sure of what this royal official learned about Jesus before he approached him for help.
+However, I’m quite certain that he knew only the tiniest fraction of what we have come to know in the two millenniums since.
+Still, in the face of two thousand plus years of proof of God’s love for us in more than a billion lifetimes, there are times when I doubt.

-The better news is that, when I come to my senses, I understand and I’m at peace.
+The better news is that, when I come to my senses, I do believe and I am at peace.
 Though the man who sought Jesus’ help expected results, I most often expect only a sympathetic ear.
 Knowing that God understands my troubles makes them manageable.
-Knowing that God understands my troubles gives me the courage to carry on.
+Knowing that God understands my troubles gives me the strength to carry on.

-Compassionate God, help us to simply believe and be on our way.
+Compassionate God, strengthen our faith in your constant companionship and care.
+Help us to simply believe and be on our way.